Oct 10, 2015

 This healing has continued and still continues now.
 Old injuries flare up and resolve.
 Toxins that must have been lurking in my fatty tissues for decades are being eliminated.
 And I just keep feeling better and better!
 My blood pressure, which at one point was so dangerously high (190/113) I was rushed to the E.R., is now at 99/74.
-My triglycerides went from 168 to 104 and I have dropped over 30 pounds and I’m still losing.
+My triglycerides went from 168 to 104 and I dropped over 40 pounds and am now at my ideal weight.
 And for the most part, it was effortless.
-But it was only effortless because of the KNOWLEDGE that I gained from reading every Dr. Fuhrman book and watching every video of his… more than once!
+But it was only effortless because of the KNOWLEDGE that I gained from reading and researching … books, documentaries, anything I could get my hands on to learn more about whole food, plant-based living.
 Knowledge is power.

-My family and I moved to the Smoky Mountains of North Carolina this past summer.
+My family and I moved to the Smoky Mountains of North Carolina.
 It’s the most beautiful place on earth as far as I’m concerned.
 We enjoy a spectacular mountain view and are surrounded by trees and wildlife.